Service Learning

 Volunteer Opportunities

-During the school year, 8th grade students may check their civics teacher’s Schoology page for upcoming opportunities.
+During the school year, 8th grade students may check Carson Student Central (through Schoology) or their civics teacher’s Schoology page for upcoming opportunities.

 Check out this link for other opportunities to volunteer in our area!